mnavascues/ABC_TimeAdapt/README.md

 ## TimeAdapt

-TimeAdapt makes a joint inference of demography and selection from longitudinal population genomic data.
+TimeAdapt makes (i.e. will eventually make) a joint inference of demography and selection from longitudinal population genomic data.
 The inference is based on approximate Bayesian computation via random forest.
 It takes whole genome data and information about the ages of samples to perform simulations (using SLiM + pyslim/msprime).

 ### Requirements